-However, during the holiday season many people gain weight (there are even studies looking into this phenomenon).
+However, during the holiday season many people gain weight, (there are even studies looking into this phenomenon).
 Not only does this make you feel crappy when your jeans no longer fit, but it’s also not necessarily a healthy thing.
 Visceral fat – that fat around your belly – is the most dangerous kind of fat.
 These fat cells release inflammatory cytokines that increase inflammation throughout the body.
 This can lead to various health conditions and metabolic dysfunction.
-In fact, fat cells act like an endocrine organ in regards to how they secrete cytokines (inflammatory molecules).
+In fact, fat cells act like an endocrine organ in regards to how they secrete cytokines, (inflammatory molecules).
 They’re also able to produce estrogen in the body via a process called aromatization.
 This can lead to an unhealthy condition known as estrogen dominance.
-So, as much as I’m all for being happy with your body at any size, I think it’s important to remember that being overweight is not usually a healthy thing and it can lead to inflammatory conditions, metabolic dysfunction and an excess of estrogen in the body.
+So, as much as I’m all for being happy with your body at any size, I think it’s important to remember that being overweight is not usually a healthy thing and it can lead to inflammatory conditions, metabolic dysfunction, and an excess of estrogen in the body.

 So how can we do our best to avoid holiday weight-gain and stay healthy during this time of indulgence?
 Here are my top tips.

 - Drink half your body weight in pounds in ounces of water every day.
 This very simple act of remembering to drink water can stave off dehydration, which can masquerade as hunger drawing us closer to the baked goods and candy.
 Not only that, over 90% of our blood is made up of water.
 Needless to say, water is a very important part of overall good health.
 This is one fundamental pillar of optimal health that shouldn’t be overlooked during the holidays.
 Set an alarm on your phone or download an app, which will remind you to drink your water periodically throughout the day.
 I own a 10 ounce glass drinking bottle, which I keep next to me all day every day and make sure it’s always filled up.
 Once you get into the habit of drinking water it’s really quite easy to continue.
+And don’t forget to filter your water.
+I think this is the first thing you should invest in when it comes to your health: a good water filter.
+My favourite is the Berkey.

 - Make sure you eat fibre, fat and protein at every single meal.
 This is to help stabilize your blood sugar, and it might be the very thing that saves you from the dessert buffet at the next holiday party you attend.
 Fibre, fat and protein help to slow down blood sugar spikes that would otherwise happen if you ate a carb-heavy meal.
 Having stabilized blood sugar is so important for so many different reasons, which you can read about here.
 But during the holidays make an extra special effort to stabilize your blood sugar so you have more ability to say no to the tempting treats because you’re not feeling hangry and desperate for some carbs and sugar.

 - Make your own healthier treats to take to holiday parties.
 There are so many delicious but healthy options for desserts that unsuspecting party guests will never guess aren’t bad for you.
-Try my Nut-Free, Gluten-Free Chocolate Protein Bliss Balls with Optional Matcha, Healthy Nut Butter Cups, Chocolate Bark, Peppermint Chocolate Mousse or my Gluten-Free Gingerbread Cookies as a few options most people will go mad for.
+Try my Nut-Free, Gluten-Free Chocolate Protein Bliss Balls with Optional Matcha, Healthy Nut Butter Cups, Peppermint Chocolate Mousse or my Gluten-Free Gingerbread Cookies as a few options most people will go mad for.

 - Weigh yourself daily.
 Yep, I said you should weigh yourself daily.
 This is especially true if you have an issue with your weight to start with because weight gain during the holidays has been shown to be a bigger risk to those who are overweight or formerly overweight.
 It’s important to see how you are tracking so you can keep yourself in check.
+(Please note, if you have a prior history of an eating disorder then you should definitely not weigh yourself daily).

 - Don’t stop exercising!
 My favourite forms of exercise are yoga and running but when the mercury drops here in Canada it’s hard to keep up my running routine (not to mention when the ice starts to cover the sidewalks!
 Don’t even talk to me about that – I’m an Aussie who’ll never get used to icy sidewalks).
 So what I’m planning on doing is going to Bikram yoga instead of doing my runs and sticking to my kundalini yoga practice at home that I do online through Gaia or YogaGlo.
 I think one of the keys during these holiday months is to not give up your exercise routine.
 Exercising will keep you feeling good mentally and physically and give you more energy.
 Plus, it will go a long way to helping you avoid gaining weight.